jundalisay/superb/content/en/research/keynes/general-theory/chapter-02.md

 <!-- [5] -->

-> *Superphysics note= Keynes here purposely corrupts the Classical theory which is based on real wages and does not care about nominal or money-wages.
+> *Superphysics note: Keynes here purposely corrupts the Classical theory which is based on real wages and does not care about nominal or money-wages.
 Real wages always has consumer prices (wage-goods) as their reference.
 But Keynes is all for nominal money-wages which he imposes on the Classical theory.
 He then blames the Classical theory for its mistake when Keynes is the one making the mistake.
 The Classical theory has been in force since the time of the ancient Greeks up to the 18th century.
 How could the collective billions of people from that timespan be wrong, and only Keynes be correct?

 They did not realise that, unless the supply of labour is a function of real wages alone*, their supply curve for labour will shift bodily with every movement of prices.

-> *Superphysics note= Yes, the Classical economists knew that.
+> *Superphysics note: Yes, the Classical economists knew that.
 That's why they ignore nominal wages.
 But Keynes imposes nominal wages which is not what the Classical theory is about.

 Thus their method is tied up with their very special assumptions*.
 It cannot be adapted to deal with the more general case.

-> *Superphysics note= Yes, the Classical postulates require the ignoring of nominal values which is opposite of what Keynes is doing and imposing as a general case
+> *Superphysics note: Yes, the Classical postulates require the ignoring of nominal values which is opposite of what Keynes is doing and imposing as a general case